KIrynaW/coast-keepers-project/README.md

      - Testing was conducted across three different web browsers; *Chrome*, *Edge* and *Firefox* to ensure that the website works correctly on differen browsers.
      - No issues were detected.

-  - **Website Responsivenes**
+  - **Website Responsiveness**
-     - Reponsiveness of the website was tested on various Phones, Tablets, Laptops and a Desktop to check for any errors.
+     - Responsiveness of the website was tested on various Phones, Tablets, Laptops and a Desktop to check for any errors.
      - The results confirmed that the website is fully responsive across all device screens.

   - **Website Links**